solidity-labs-io/forge-proposal-simulator/docs/guides/multisig-proposal.md

 ]
 ```

-Now that we have the JSON file to be use on `Addresses.sol`, let's create a script that inherits `ScriptSuite`.
+With the JSON file prepared for use with `Addresses.sol`, the next step is to create a script that inherits from `ScriptSuite`.

 ```solidity
 import { ScriptSuite } from "@forge-proposal-simulator/script/ScriptSuite.s.sol";